Parental Leave Allowance

 Payments

-• Payments will be made by direct deposit only using a Direct Deposit Request Form.
+- Payments will be made by direct deposit.

 Termination/Repayment of Benefits

-• Full or partial repayment of benefits may be required should any of the above allowance conditions not be met.
-This includes inaccurately reporting income from all sources during the benefit period, especially the Department of Health and Community Services which includes the Newfoundland and Labrador Medical Care Plan (MCP) and Eastern/Central/Western/Labrador-Grenfell Health.
+- Full or partial repayment of benefits may be required should any of the above allowance conditions not be met.
+This includes inaccurately reporting income from all sources during the benefit period, especially the Department of Health and Community Services, which includes the Newfoundland and Labrador Medical Care Plan (MCP) and NL Health Services.

 FAQs